 EVM is chor machine: Farooq Abdullah

-Srinagar, Jan 19: National Conference president Farooq Abdullah Saturday called the EVM the “chor machine” and demanded that the ballot paper system be brought back for the sake of transparency.
+Kolkata, Jan 19: National Conference leader Farooq Abdullah Saturday called the EVM the “chor machine” and demanded that the ballot paper system be brought back for the sake of transparency.

 Speaking at the united opposition rally organised by TMC supremo Mamata Banerjee, he said, “It is not the question of ousting any single person (Prime Minister Narendra Modi) but of saving the country and honouring the sacrifices of those who fought for its freedom.”

-He blamed the BJP for the deteriorating situation in Jammu and Kashmir and said people are being divided on religious lines.
+He blamed the BJP for the situation in Jammu and Kashmir and said people are being divided on religious lines.
 “People are being branded as Pakistanis.
-But all people — right from Ladakh to elsewhere — want to continue in India.
+But all people right from Ladakh to elsewhere want to continue in India.

 “I am a Muslim and I love India, my country,” he said.